FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 // we are still going to use `TryInto` for converting
 // a slice to an array, we just move it from main.rs into here
 // however we are going to leverage `TryFrom` to convert a `u16`
-// into a `PageSize` so we bring that into scope here. use std::convert::{TryFrom, TryInto};
+// into a `PageSize` so we bring that into scope here as well. use std::convert::{TryFrom, TryInto};
 /// The magic string at the start of all Sqlite3 database files is
 /// `Sqlite format 3\{0}`, we keep this as a static slice of bytes since it
-/// shouldn't ever change and the file we are reading is already bytes so why
+/// shouldn't ever change and the file we are reading is already bytes so
-/// do the conversion
-static HEADER_STRING: &[u8] = &[
+/// converting it to a string is unnecessary static HEADER_STRING: &[u8] = &[
  //  S   q   l    i    t    e  ` `   f    o    r    m   a    t  ` `  3  \u{0}
     83, 81, 76, 105, 116, 101, 32, 102, 111, 114, 109, 97, 116, 32, 51, 0,